The Castle Island's Royal History: A walk around Slotsholmen and Christiansborg

 11 tours

-I wrote my first audio tour of Cardiff, Wales in 2018.
-I grew up with Cardiff on my doorstep and lived there most of my adult life.
-Discovering its incredible but still largely unknown history became an ever-growing passion.
-This led me to develop walking tours and telling people the history, legends and ghost stories of Cardiff and Wales – tales of Kings, Princes, and a one-time tiny town on the Taff that overnight become the world’s biggest coal port, from which emerged the grand domes, towers and columns of its beautiful civic centre….and all the time, in its woodlands and castles lurk ancient legends and tales of ghosts!
+I grew up with Cardiff on my doorstep and lived there for many years of my adult life.
+Discovering its incredible but still largely unknown history became an ever-growing passion which led me to develop walking tours telling stories of the history, legends and ghost stories of Cardiff and Wales – tales of Kings, Princes, traitors and a one-time tiny town on the Taff that overnight become the world’s biggest coal port, from which emerged the grand domes, towers and columns of its beautiful civic centre….while all the time, in its woodlands and castles, ancient legends and tales of ghosts still lurked!
+The success of this enterprise led to me being invited to script and present two TV series for local television, as well as guest appearances on TV and radio programmes all over the world.

 I am delighted that, thanks to VoiceMap, I have been able to convert some of these tours into self-guided audio tours.

 Since 2019 I have had a new home, Copenhagen, and I have fallen in love with this city.
-Discovering its history, its character, and its characters past and present, has been an all-consuming pleasure, always full of surprises.
-In 2021 I was delighted to offer my first Copenhagen audio tour, which was a labour of love to research and develop, as a prelude to more Copenhagen tours following in 2022 and 2023.
+My thirst for historical research and uncovering "tales of the city" found a new focus here and, in 2021, I was delighted to offer my first Copenhagen audio tour, as a prelude to others which followed in 2022 and 2025, with a further tour to follow in 2026!

 Preview Location